 SPO has been recognized by many national and international donor agencies as a potential partner for the implementation of development programmes and projects.
 It has formed and maintained networks and linkages with IUCN-The World Conservation Union, Micro Credit Summit, and the International Capacity Building Forum.
-SPO is also represented on a host of sectoral, provincial and national networks, including Pakistan NGO Forum, Punjab NGO Coordination Council, Sarhad NGO Ittehad, Balochistan NGO Federation, and Sindh NGO Federation, among others.
+SPO is also represented on a host of sectoral, provincial and national networks, including Pakistan NGO Forum (PNF), Punjab NGO Coordination Council (PNCC), Sarhad NGO Ittehad (SNI), Balochistan NGO Federation (BNF), and Sindh NGO Federation (SNF), among others.

 This year, SPO participated in various events organized by these networks and played an active role as a member.
-The main issue that was considered on these forums was that of certification of NGOs.
-Being sensitive to the problems of the grass roots communities and the policies formulated by the government to uplift them, SPO as a member of these networks hosted two events concerning the Interim Poverty Reduction Strategy Paper and came up with recommendations that were sent to the Pakistan NGO Forum.
+The main issue on the agenda was certification of NGOs.
+Being sensitive to the problems of grassroots communities and the policies formulated by the government to uplift them, SPO, as a member of these networks, hosted two events concerning the Interim Poverty Reduction Strategy Paper and formulated recommendations that were sent to the Pakistan NGO Forum.

-4.4 Joint Front Against Suppression: Kot Addu PDC
+Joint Front Against Suppression: Kot Addu PDC

 Until recently, rural communities in District Muzaffargarh bore all the signs of centuries of external domination.
 Pakistan's independence had not really filtered into the lives of the local people; for them, British rulers had merely been replaced by feudal landlords, who had vested interests in keeping them poor, illiterate and powerless.
-Extremely poor socio-economic conditions and dejection afflicted the rural people.
+Extremely poor socioeconomic conditions and dejection afflicted the rural people.